huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Step 2: Click on the **Add Relationship** button.
 Give the relationship a descriptive name.

+- You will also see the **Add Relationship** button as an option when editing an entity template.
+Here, you can quickly create, name and save a **Relationship Type**.
+Later on, if you navigate to the **Settings** area  and click on **Relationship Types**, you will see it listed there.

 Step 3: Click **Save**.

 ### Reference other text in the same or a different document